Aging Feet

 Due to the infirmities of age there are changes in circulation often related to Diabetes or other vascular diseases.
 Varicose veins are also problems encountered in the elderly.
 Poor circulation may be accompanied by pain in the feet or legs.

-These problems will have to be diagnosed and treated by your podiatrist, foot and leg specialist or family physician.
+These problems will have to be diagnosed and treated by your podiatrist near me, foot and leg specialist or family physician.
 Once a proper diagnosis is made, you will need to address proper footgear and hosiery, stockings and socks.

 For Venous problems: Mild to moderate compression stockings/socks should be used.
 There are many types that address this issue.
 Generally recommended is knee length stockings/socks with 15-25 mm of mercury pressure.
 They should be put on first thing in the morning before swelling and engorgement occurs.